Jakob-Bach/Alternative-Feature-Selection/README.md

 Once it's published, we'll add a link to it here.
 We'll link the experimental data, too.)

-This document describes the repo structure and the steps to reproduce the experiments.
+This document describes the repo structure, a short demo, and the steps to reproduce the experiments.

 ## Repo Structure